"Let's hope we've finally made some progress."

 The entity clarifies that it's calling her Belle because Tiara is gone.
 It says that it created an unused space in the menu for Belle.

-Belle was put inside "the machine", and the entity played the second movement of Stravinsky's Septet on the Needles Piano, the same song that was played in Petscop 7 by the doll figure.
-This may mean that figure is Tiara, or at least a part of her.
+Belle was put inside "the machine", and the entity played the second movement of Stravinsky's Septet on the Needles Piano, the same song that was played in Petscop 7.
+This may mean that the doll figure is Tiara, or at least a part of her.

 The entity continues to explain that if Belle hadn't given up halfway, she would be Tiara - but this is not the case - and now she's "gone".

 The video ends here, with Belle standing in the middle of the Newmaker Plane, pausing the game.

 Back with Paul again still in Demo mode for some reason.